G00232918/Multi_Paradigm_Prog/README.md

 ### Problem statement

-The propose of the project was to create a Shop Program in both C programming language and Python.
+The purpose of the project was to create a Shop Program in both C programming language and Python.
 For the shop in Python, we have to create the shop in the Procedural programming methoolgy and in Object Orientated programming based on the functionality requirements set by the lecturer.

 #### Contents of the folder:
 * C - Contains the c program with a.exe, which is